 Do I have to carry my own luggage?
 No. Participants will only have to carry a day pack (for items such as sunscreen, water, sun hat, camera, etc.) and your main piece of luggage will be transported from tea house to tea house by our team of porters whilst trekking.
 You will be able to leave your main luggage with items not needed for trek at the hotel in Kathmandu.
 All meals will be provided on trek, however you will need to budget for lunches and dinners whilst in Kathmandu.
 Water will be readily available on trek, and we may have to use treated water and water purification tablets.
 We can cater for most dietary requirements as long as we know in advance – just fill in the appropriate section on your registration form enclosed.
 Nepalese food is very varied and nutritious with plenty of vegetables and potatoes.

-- Return flights from Manchester Airport to Kathmandu
+- Return flights from London Heathrow to Kathmandu

 - Airport taxes and fuel surcharge

 - All meals on trek and breakfast in Kathmandu

 - Porters for trek

 - Local English speaking doctor, experienced in high altitude trekking